centrifuge/documentation/docs/learn/epoch/index.md

 ## The invest/redeem process

 Investors can supply more liquidity at any point during an epoch.
 The supplied liquidity will be locked in the pool contract until the end of the epoch.
-The investor can cancel his lock as long as the current epoch is still active.
-In that case, the locked liquidity will be transferred back to his wallet.
+The investor can cancel their lock as long as the current epoch is still active.
+In that case, the locked liquidity will be transferred back to their wallet.
 At the end of the epoch, all locked orders will be processed and executed at the current token prices considering the max reserve amount and subordination ratios.
 After the epoch turn, investors can collect the executed orders in the UI.
 If parts of the investments/redemptions could not be executed, it will be rolled over into the next epoch; thus the corresponding liquidity remains locked.
 This locked order can be cancelled at any time.

 The redeem process works similarly.
 If existing investors want to redeem (part of their) tokens they can lock these tokens into Centrifuge at any point during the epoch.
 At the end of the epoch, all locked orders will be processed and executed at the current respective token prices considering the max reserve amount and min Junior risk buffer.
 After the epoch turn, investors can collect the liquidity from the executed orders in the UI.
 If part of the investment/redemption could not be executed, it will be rolled over into the next epoch and these tokens remain locked.
 This locked order can be cancelled at any time.